genomicsclass/book/pages/introduction.md

 print(x+y)
 ```

-and the results in different colors and preceded by two hash
+and the results in different colors, preceded by two hash
 characters (*##*):